Eagleshadow95/RAG_llamaIndex/README.md

 # RAG_llamaIndex
-Building Efficient RAG model for different use case
+Building efficient RAG model for various use cases.